layeh/CWSF-Statistics/README.md

     - [Jade](https://github.com/visionmedia/jade)

 2. Clone this repository to your computer (or download and extract the zip)
-3. Run the following commands in the project directory:
+3. Run the following command in the project directory:

         $ make output

-4. An folder called `output/` will be created, which contains only files necessary for distribution
+4. An folder called `output/` will be created, which contains only the files necessary for distribution

 ----